 How long will dried orange slices last?

-The best bit about drying orange slices is that once you’ve completed a batch, you have yourself a set of Christmas decorations that will last you for many Christmases to come.
+The best bit about drying orange slices is that once you’ve completed a batch, you have a set of Christmas decorations to use for future holidays.

-If you dry and store your oranges properly, the slices should last for at least two years, and often much longer and they’ll be ready for Christmas porch decor ideas and Christmas patio ideas.
+If you dry and store your oranges properly, the slices should be good for at least two years, and often much longer and they’ll be ready for Christmas porch decor ideas and Christmas patio ideas.
 To store, place them in a completely dry airtight container until the next holiday season.